Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 \subsection{The number variance and a holographic principle}

 In the case of rough linear statistics the variance is called the number variance, quite literally because $\mathfrak X_n(\mathfrak{1}_A)$ counts the number of eigenvalues in $A$.
-For this reason, the linear statistics are also known under the terminology counting statistics.
+For this reason, linear statistics are also known under the terminology counting statistics.
+The study of such counting statistics has seen a great interest lately \cite{LMS, AkByEb,FeLa, Charlier1, ChLe, AmChCrLe, AmChCrLe2, Lin, LeMaOC}.
 For the Ginibre ensemble, corresponding to $V(z)=|z|^2$, it was recently proved in \cite{Lin} (and shortly thereafter in \cite{LeMaOC}) that the number variance is proportional to the perimeter of $A$ as $n\to\infty$ for the general family of all Caccioppoli sets $A\subset S_V$ (sets that have a measurable boundary).
 This agrees with \cite{LMS} and \cite{AkByEb}, although less apparent due to the radial symmetry that was considered there for $A$.
 Our first result is for the number variance of general random normal matrix models for such general sets $A$.
 In what follows $A \asymp B$ as $n\to\infty$ will mean that $A$ and $B$ are of the same order, i.e., there exist constants $0<c\leq C$ (independent of $n$) such that $c |A|\leq |B|\leq C|A|$ for $n$ large enough.

 \begin{theorem} Consider a random normal matrix model with a $C^2$ potential $V$ that satisfies \eqref{eq:Vgrowth} and which is assumed to be real analytic in a neighborhood of $S_V$.
 Fix a compact set $K\subset \mathring S_V$ and assume that $\Delta V>0$ on $K$.
 Then we have